Vote For An Organic Ambassador

 Cast a vote for your favourite organic ambassador

-Brand new for this year’s BOOM (Best of Organic Market) Awards is our Organic Ambassador category, recognising those working to grow the organic movement, in areas ranging from food, to fashion and farming, championing organic as a solution to the climate crisis.
+The Organic Ambassador category was brand new for our 2021 BOOM (Best of Organic Market) Awards, recognising those working to grow the organic movement, in areas ranging from food, to fashion and farming, championing organic as a solution to the climate crisis.

-Our shortlist features those we see working tirelessly to tell the story of organic as part of the solution for taking care of ourselves, nature and the planet.
+Our shortlist featured people who work tirelessly to tell the story of organic as part of the solution for taking care of ourselves, nature and the planet.

 Bestselling author Melissa Hemsley is an advocate of seasonal organic produce and reducing food waste - the latest of her four cookbooks ‘Eat Green’, celebrates sustainable and delicious flexitarian recipes.
 Melissa writes for the Telegraph and Vogue and regularly appears on cookery shows.

 Championing the great work of farmers, producers, suppliers and artisans; all the faces behind the food we enjoy.
 She’s a proud supporter of food waste charity The Felix Project and volunteers with them rescuing and cooking surplus food.

 Melissa also hosts three event series - The Sustainability Sessions, Cook Together Cook Alongs and The Feelgood Sessions, where she chats to leading chefs and food experts about topics ranging from mental health to planet-friendly kitchen tips.

 Ben is a mixed organic farmer from Herefordshire, who works with nature to tackle pests and diseases on his farm, boosting biodiversity alongside crop production.

 As one of the Soil Association's 'agroecology ambassadors', Ben uses social media, Instagram in particular, as a platform to teach the public and fellow farmers about agroecology and organic food production.